emhgit/competitive-programming/README.md

 # Competitive Programming in Java

-This repository contains solutions, templates, and utilities for competitive programming in Java.
-It is structured for fast problem-solving, easy code reuse, and efficient testing.
+This repository contains my solutions, templates, and utilities for competitive programming in Java.

 ## Structure